Clothes Still Damp? How to Clean Your Dryer Moisture Sensor

 Step-by-Step Guide to Clean Your Dryer Moisture Sensor

 Cleaning the sensor is one of the easiest home maintenance tasks you can perform.
 You do not need any specialized tools, and you do not need to take the machine apart.
 Grab a bottle of rubbing alcohol (91% isopropyl alcohol works best because it evaporates quickly and cuts through grease) and a clean microfiber cloth or a handful of cotton balls.
+When you clean your dryer sensor with alcohol, you rapidly dissolve the invisible barrier preventing your machine from reading moisture levels.
+Here is exactly how to clean dryer sensor bars safely and effectively.

 1. Unplug the appliance.
 Safety always comes first.
-Disconnect the dryer from the power source to ensure there is no risk of accidental startup or mild shock.
+Disconnect the dryer from the 240-volt power source to ensure there is no risk of accidental startup or mild shock.

 4. Wipe down the surrounding area.
 While you are at it, use the alcohol cloth to wipe down the plastic housing immediately surrounding the bars, as lint and wax often accumulate there as well.